Target and Task specific Source-Free Domain Adaptive Image Segmentation: Introduction

 Recently, many works have explored unsupervised domain adaptation (UDA) for medical image segmentation \cite{javanmardi2018domain,panfilov2019improving,zhang2019unsupervised,yang2019unsupervised,perone2019unsupervised}.
-However, one major concern while applying UDA methods for medical imaging applications is that we assume we have the availability of labeled source domain data as well as unlabeled target domain data during adaptation.
+However, one major concern while applying UDA methods for medical imaging applications is that we assume we have the availability of labelled source domain data as well as unlabelled target domain data during adaptation.
 This assumption does not really hold true, especially for medical applications because medical data is sensitive and comes with a lot of privacy concerns.
-So, it is challenging to make use of the source data during adaptation time, considering its concern of public availability.
-Source-Free Unsupervised Domain adaptation (SFUDA) is a recent setting where we assume we have access to only the source trained model and the target data distribution for adaptation.
+So, it is challenging to make use of the source data during adaptation time, considering the concerns in sharing medical data.
+To overcome this issue, Source-Free Unsupervised Domain adaptation (SFUDA) setting is explored where we assume we have access to only the source-trained model and the unlabelled target data for adaptation.
 This provides a practical clinical setting where we do not make use of the source data.
-SFUDA is relatively a new and challenging task and there have been very few works on this for medical image segmentation.
+SFUDA is relatively a new and challenging task and there have been very few works \cite{bateson2020source,liu2023memory,hong2022source} on this for medical image segmentation.
 In \cite{bateson2020source}, Bateson et al. proposes a SFUDA method where a label-free entropy loss is reduced for target-domain data.
-In \cite{chen2021source}, Chen et al. proposes using the denoised pseudo label technique to perform self-adaptation on the target data.
+Another recent study by Chen et al. in \cite{chen2021source} employed uncertainty estimation to generate denoised pseudo-labels for self-adaptation on target data.
 Reducing the entropy or denoising pseudo labels helps close the domain gap between the source and target data.
-Although these techniques help adapt the model to the target domain, the task-specific capability of the model is reduced either because of noisy pseudo-labels or irregular priors.
+Although these techniques aim to reduce the entropy of pseudo-labels to bridge the domain gap, our approach also emphasizes enhancing the quality of the generated pseudo-labels and effectively utilizing them to facilitate target domain segmentation learning.